caltechlibrary/dataset/dataset-v2-next.md

    a.
 [SQLite3](https://www.sqlite.org/json1.html),
    b.
 [MySQL 8](https://dev.mysql.com/doc/refman/8.0/en/json.html) and
    c.
 [Postgres 9](https://www.postgresql.org/docs/9.3/functions-json.html)
-7. Easy import/export to/from pairtree based dataset collections
+7. Easily clone to/from pairtree and SQL stored dataset collections
 8. Drop libdataset, it has been a time sync and constrainged dataset's evolution
-9. Automated migration from version 1 to version 2 databases (via check/repair)
+9. Automated migration from version 1 to version 2 databases (via check/repair) for primary JSON documents

 Leveraging SQL with JSON column support
 ---------------------------------------

 When initializing a new SQL based collection a directory will get created and a collections.json document will also be create.
-This will help in supporting import/export of JSON collections to/from pairtree and SQL engines.
+This will help in supporting import/export (aka cloning) of JSON collections to/from pairtree and SQL engines.

 The v1 structure of a collection is defined by a directory name (e.g. mydataset.ds) containing a collection.json file (e.g. mydata.ds/collection.json).

-When supporting SQL storage the collections.json should identify that the storage type is a SQL storage engine (e.g. `"storage_type": "mysql"`) and a porter to how to access that storage (e.g. `"storage_access": "..."`).
-The collection.json document SHOULD NOT have any secrets.
-The access could be passed via the environment or via a seperate file containing a DSN.
+When supporting SQL storage the collections.json should identify that the storage type is a SQL storage engine targetted (e.g. `"sqlite3", "mysql"`) a URI like string could be used to define the SQL stored based on Go's DNS (data source name).
+The storage engine could be indentified as the "protocal" in the URI.
+The collection.json document SHOULD NOT require storing any secrets.
+Secrets can be passed via the environment.
+Loading a configuration should automatically check for this situation (e.g. you're running a datasetd cprocess in a container and the settings.json file needs to be stored in the project's GitHub repo)

-If the "storage_type" attribute is not present it is assumed that storage is local disk in a pairtree.
-Storage type is set a collection creation.
+If the "storage type" is not present it is assumed that storage is local disk in a pairtree.
+Storage type is set at collection creation.
 E.g.

-- init, intialize dataset as a pairtree
+- `init COLLECTION_NAME`, intialize dataset as a pairtree
-- init-mysql, intialize dataset using MySQL 8 for JSON document storage
+- `init COLLECTION_NAME DSN_URI`, intialize dataset using SQLite3 or MySQL 8 for JSON document storage depending on the values in DSN_URI

-Additional verbs for converting collection could be

-- import FROM_COLLECTION
-- export TO_COLLECTION

 A SQL based dataset collections could be stored in a single SQL database as tables.
 This would allow for easier collection migration and replication.

-The column structure of a SQL based collection could be
+The desired column structure of a SQL based collection could be

 - `Key VARCHAR(255) NOT NULL PRIMARY KEY`
 - `Object JSON`
 - `Created DATETIME DEFAULT CURRENT_TIMESTAMP`
 - `Updated DATETIME DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP`

+NOTE: The problem is specifying automatic update timestamps isn't standard across SQL implementations.
+It may make sense to only have one or other other.
+This needs to be explored further.

 The column structure for a SQL base frame set could be